Access4all/adg/pages/knowledge-about-developing-and-testing-accessible-websites/introduction-to-desktop-screen-reader-usage/how-screen-readers-work---and-why-they-seem-so-buggy/README.md

 ---
 layout: layout
 title: "How screen readers work - and why they seem so buggy"
+position: 12
+lead: "Sitting on top of another application, screen readers announce the underlying content - often trying to compensate for inadequate presentation of these."
 ---

 # How screen readers work - and why they seem so buggy

-Sitting on top of another application, screen readers announce the underlying content - often trying to compensate for inadequate presentation of these.

 Screen readers always sit on top of another application, conveying its contents aurally to the user.